nestauk/asf_core_data/README.md

 You can retrieve the data either by downloading it or pulling it from the S3 bucket with `make inputs-pull`.
 If you choose to download the data, please follow the steps [here](#epc_update).

 In `inputs/data/EPC/raw_data` you can find the raw EPC data.
-The current version holds up to 2021.
+The current version holds up to Q1 of 2023.

 The data for England and Wales can be found in `inputs/data/EPC/raw_data/england_wales` in a zipped file named _all-domestic-certificates.zip_.